OsioLabs/gatsbyguides.com_content/gatsby-and-drupal/authenticate-users-with-oauth.md

 There are many ways to ask Drupal to generate a token, in accordance with the OAuth 2 specification.
 In all cases the sequence is:

 1. A user provides their username and password to prove that they are who they claim to be.
-2. The OAuth provider generates a secret random token and stores it in the database associated to that user ID.
+2. The OAuth provider generates a secret random token and stores it in the database associated with that user ID.
 Tokens are stamped with an expiration date, after which the token is useless.
 3. The provider returns the token to the consumer.
 The consumer stores that token.
 4. The consumer makes as many requests as it needs to as an authenticated user by providing the token every time.